CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | field                 | description
 | ---                   | ---
 | `range`               | Maximum range at which attacker will throw its projectile.
+Defaults to 5.
 | `move_cost`           | Turns needed to complete special attack.
 100 move_cost with 100 speed is equal to 1 second/turn.
+Defaults to 150.
 | `damage_max_instance` | Array of objects, see ## "melee_damage".
 This damage types will be dealt to the target on succesful hit.
+Defaults to 4 bash damage.
 | `speed`               | Speed at which attacker will throw its projectile.
 It directly affects target's chance to dodge the attack.
+Defaults to 30.
 | `description`         | Description of the attack being executed if seen by the player.